waynodiablo/Oystercard/boris_bikes/boris_bikes_version_0.md

 …
 ````

-However, by forking and cloning the Makers [Boris Bikes repo](https://github.com/makersacademy/boris-bikes) we'll get a few extra pieces of support, such as set up for Continuous Integration (CI), which means that all our test specs can be checked when we push to GitHub.

-If you have correctly forked and cloned you should now have a boris-bikes directory.
-Navigate there and run ```bundle``` (short for ```bundle install```) which will install all the gems (ruby libraries) in the Gemfile.
-In this case the only gem in our Gemfile is  [rspec](https://github.com/makersacademy/course/blob/master/pills/rspec.md).
+Add some basic explanation of the project to the README and then create a Github repo called 'boris-bikes' (note: please please ensure that the repo on Github is called exactly this, please ensure you use a hypen '-' and not an underscore '_'), and then connect your local repo to the Github repo and push the changes to the README up to Github and confirm that they are visible on Github.
+This is a critical backup of your local changes to a remote machine that you MUST repeat as regularly as possible, ideally each time you get your tests to go green.

-Whether we are forking and cloning, or creating a folder and initialising a git repository locally, this is all just throat clearing activity before we start specifying the behaviour of our system with rspec tests.
+Anyhow, this is all just throat clearing activity before we start specifying the behaviour of our system with rspec tests, but we want to ensure we are set up to carefully backup the detailed history of the work we are doing.

 ## Version 1: Bike